-- Decoder feignDecoder: ResponseEntityDecoder (which wraps a SpringDecoder) - Encoder feignEncoder: SpringEncoder - Logger feignLogger: Slf4jLogger - Contract feignContract: SpringMvcContract - Feign.Builder feignBuilder: HystrixFeign.Builder - Feign.Builder feignBuilder: FeignCircuitBreaker.Builder - Client feignClient: if Ribbon is in the classpath and is enabled it is a LoadBalancerFeignClient, otherwise if Spring Cloud LoadBalancer is in the classpath, FeignBlockingLoadBalancerClient is used.
+- Decoder feignDecoder: ResponseEntityDecoder (which wraps a SpringDecoder) - Encoder feignEncoder: SpringEncoder - Logger feignLogger: Slf4jLogger - Contract feignContract: SpringMvcContract - Feign.Builder feignBuilder: HystrixFeign.Builder - Client feignClient: if Ribbon is in the classpath and is enabled it is a LoadBalancerFeignClient, otherwise if Spring Cloud LoadBalancer is in the classpath, FeignBlockingLoadBalancerClient is used.
 If none of them is in the classpath, the default feign client is used.